aglover/data-in-the-cloud/labs/lab_2/README.md

 __Question__: Why is something like `hmset` advantageous or the more prosaic `hset`?

 For more information on [Hashes](http://redis.io/commands#hash), see the Redis [documentation](http://redis.io/commands#hash).

+#### That's not all!

+Redis has a bunch of other structures and features; you've just scratched the surface here!
+I encourage you to take a look at the list of [commands](http://redis.io/commands), which is organized by data structure & feature.